 Fees due to the EPO may be paid by payment or transfer to a bank account held by the EPO.

-They may also be paid by debiting a deposit account opened with the EPO in Munich (Supplement to Official Journal 3/2009, "Arrangements for deposit accounts and their annexes").
+They may also be paid by debiting a deposit account opened with the EPO in Munich (Supplementary publication 4, OJ EPO 2014, "Arrangements for deposit accounts (ADA) and their annexes").

 Holders of EPO deposit accounts may also use the EPO's Online Fee Payment service.